szigyi/expose-to-the-light/README.md

 *install script only works on unix, not on macOS as the hashmap datastructure does not work*

 ### Run the app
-`./run.sh 0.1.2 --imagesBasePath /home/pi/dev/expose-to-the-light/captured-images/ --setSettings --numberOfCaptures 5`
+`./run.sh 0.1.2 --imagesBasePath /home/pi/dev/expose-to-the-light/captured-images/ --setSettings --numberOfCaptures 5 --intervalSeconds 5`

 ## Distribute the app